larryprice/novnc-core-autopublish/README.md

 0 *   * * * anacron -t $HOME/.anacron/etc/anacrontab -S $HOME/.anacron/spool &> $HOME/.anacron/anacron.log
 ```

-Finally, to install the autopublish cronjob:
+Finally, to install autopublish as a cronjob:

 ``` bash
 $ install_cronjob.sh
 ```

+By default, this will install a weekly cronjob.
+If you want the job to run daily, use the `--daily` flag.
+If you want it to run monthly, use `--monthly`.